 Festival of French Cinema

 French speakers and fans of France have a date during the last week of October when the 24th edition of the Festival of French Cinema takes place.
 You can watch 10 films made in France or Canada at the Albeniz Cinema and the Pompidou Centre where there’s a homage to the French film director Jean-Pierre Melville.
 Films are shown in their original version with Spanish subtitles.
 24 October to 2 November.
 Full information (in Spanish only) here.

 Markets in Malaga in October

-La Merced market takes place on Sunday 29 October from 11am to 6pm.
-Arts and crafts, vintage clothes and a great atmosphere at this market where you’ll also be able to check out the doves decorating Picasso’s birthplace.
+Sunday 28 October on Plaza de la Merced between 11am and 7pm.
+Arts and crafts, vintage clothes and a great atmosphere at this market where you’ll also be able to check out the installation decorating Picasso’s birthplace.